JavascriptAddict/Shocked-Bear/README.md

 # Shocked-Bear
 A HTML cartoon of a shocked bear.
 I was bored...
+Have fun with it [here](https://javascriptaddict.github.io/Shocked-Bear/)